TylerAuer/nfl-wins-losses/README.md

 The backend pulls data from ESPN APIs (with caching to limit requests) then processes it into endpoints for a React frontend.

 I hacked together a version of this site a year ago when I was just learning JavaScript.
-Check out the <a href="https://github.com/TylerAuer/nfl-clientside">old source code</a> to see how far I've come in 10 months.
+Compare this repository to the <a href="https://github.com/TylerAuer/nfl-clientside">source code</a> from last year's app to see how far I've come in 10 months.

 [![Snapshot of site in Week 1](https://github.com/TylerAuer/nfl-wins-losses/blob/master/snapshot.png)](https://nfl.tylerauer.com)